Glassy Signatures in Water's Second Liquid

-Figure~\ref{fig:glassTransition}E compares the heat capacity $C_p = \partial H / \partial T$ extracted from the cooling simulations in panel D (see Supplementary Materials (SM), Fig.~\ref{fig:enthalpy}) with the experimental heat capacity values.
+Figure~\ref{fig:glassTransition}E compares the heat capacity $C_p = \partial H / \partial T$ extracted from the cooling simulations in panel D (see SI, Fig.~\ref{fig:enthalpy}) with the experimental heat capacity values.
 Filled circles denote experimental data for neat water, where the lowest-temperature values (olive symbols) were obtained from micron-sized droplets probed on ultrafast timescales to suppress crystallization \cite{pathak2021enhancement}.
 Experimentally, $C_p$ exhibits a maximum at 228.9~K, followed by a lower value at 228.5~K, indicative of a sharp anomaly.
 The simulated $C_p$ curves, color-coded according to cooling rate, reveal a systematic evolution: at the highest rate, $C_p$ is essentially constant until around 220~K where it then drops characteristic of a conventional glass transition, while slower cooling produces an additional peak that grows in amplitude and shifts to lower temperature, approaching the experimentally observed maximum.
 Since the simulated cooling rates remain approximately three orders of magnitude faster than those of the droplet experiments, even slower cooling would be expected to shift the peak further toward the experimental values.

 For the slowest cooling rate, the peak of the $C_p$ occurs at $\sim$243 K. To demonstrate the correlation between this feature and the evolution of the glassy dynamics upon cooling, Figure~\ref{fig:glassTransition}F shows the temperature resolved mean-square displacement along the trajectory.
 At high temperatures, the water molecules are mobile, i.e., trMSD increases during cooling as they diffuse relative to their original position.
 At low temperatures, the molecules no longer diffuse, leading to a constant trMSD upon further cooling.
-The onset of the kinetic arrest coincides with the $C_p$ maximum, indicating that vitrification cuts off the increase in $C_p$ and masks any putative thermodynamic divergence or extremum on the timescale imposed by the cooling rate.
+The onset of vanishingly slow dynamics coincides with the $C_p$ maximum, indicating that vitrification cuts off the increase in $C_p$ and masks any putative thermodynamic divergence or extremum on the timescale imposed by the cooling rate.
+This result underlines the importance of distinguishing whether a feature like an extremum in a thermodynamic response function is a genuine liquid property or a kinetic effect, imposed by glassy dynamics.